 The exterior of a craftsman home typically resembles heavy, tapered columns, with patterned paned windows.
 Its exterior colors are reflective of nature.
 Muted tones, including green, brown, and taupe shades.
 Craftsman style homes should always be painted at least two tones.
 Common exterior building materials range from brick and stone to stucco and wood siding.
+Massing composition is expected to disrupt every 30ft.

 Porches themselves vary in composition but have certain similarities.
 Columns are usually square and can be full height.
 In each instance the porch will be articulated by heavy columns, often sitting on piers that support an articulate roof structure.
 The desired effect is to have a porch column that appears to be able to hold the weight of the house and may often even look largely over-scaled.
-Open trelliswork, or Pergolas, are found as an addition or extension of a porch.
+Open trellis, or Pergolas, are found as an addition or extension of a porch.
 The minimum porch depth is 8 ft.
-Balconies are not a feature of the Craftsman house.